reflectoring/reflectoring.github.io/content/blog/2024/2024-04-20-caching-node-js.md

   invalidateCacheMiddleware,
 };
 ```
-The code snippet above contains the following method:
+The code snippet above contains the following methods:

-**initializeRedisClient**:
+- `initializeRedisClient()`:
 Responsible for setting up our Redis client.
 We are initializing the Redis client by creating a client instance and connecting to the Redis server.

-**generateCacheKey**:
+- `generateCacheKey()`:
 This method generates a unique cache key based on our request object and HTTP method.
 Using the `object-hash` library it hashes our `request query` parameters, this will come in handy if our query parameters change or are rearranged regularly.

-**cacheMiddleware**:
+- `cacheMiddleware()`:
-Our `cacheMiddleware` function is declared to accept an optional `options` object, which defaults to `{ EX: 10800 }` (indicating a cache expiration time of 3 hours).
+Our `cacheMiddleware()` function is declared to accept an optional `options` object, which defaults to `{ EX: 10800 }` (indicating a cache expiration time of 3 hours).
 This function returns another function that acts as middleware.

   Inside the middleware function, `req`, `res`, and `next` are directly passed as parameters by the `Express.js` framework when the middleware is invoked.

   These parameters represent the request object `req`, the response object `res`, and `next` to continue to the next middleware in the chain.

    Within the middleware function, our logic for caching response data is implemented.
 We first check if the Redis client (redisClient) is available and open.
 If Redis is not available or open, we simply call `next()` to continue to the next middleware in the chain without performing caching.

   If Redis is available, we generate a cache key based on the request.
 If cached data is available for the key generated, the cached value is retrieved using `redisClient.get(key)` and the cached value is immediately sent back to the client using `res.json()`, and the middleware is exited.

   If no cached data is found, the res.send function is replaced with a custom function `saveCache`.
 This will intercept the response data before sending it to the client.
-This is achieved by temporarily overriding `res.send` with our custom `saveCache` implementation.
+This is achieved by temporarily overriding `res.send` with our custom `saveCache()` implementation.

-**invalidateCacheMiddleware**:
+- `invalidateCacheMiddleware()`:
 This middleware function is used for invalidating cache entries.
 It generates a cache key based on the request and deletes the corresponding cache entry from Redis.

   There are several ways we can invalidate our cache data, depending on the caching strategy and requirements of our application we can use Time-Based Expiration, Manual Invalidation, Versioning, Event-Driven Invalidation, TTL (Time-to-Live), or a combination of these techniques can be used to achieve optimal cache management.

   We can choose the most appropriate cache invalidation strategy based on the requirements and characteristics of our application.

 The above functions enable caching functionality within our application.
 By exporting these functions, they become available for use throughout our application, providing flexibility in caching strategies and management.